Marietas/MechaCar_Analysis/README.md

 Lot 1 and Lot 2 are also under the specifications required, with variances of 0.979 and 7.469 psi, respectively.
 With a difference of 170.286 psi, Lot 3 is out of specification.

-### T-Tests on Suspension Coils

-Fig.4 shows T-Test of all manufacturing lots compared to the total population mean.